 Selling Inherited Property in Illinois

-A practical guide for heirs and executors navigating the sale of inherited real estate.
+A practical guide for heirs and executors navigating inherited real estate sales.

 Overview

-Inheriting real estate in Illinois can be both a financial opportunity and a logistical challenge.
-Whether you've inherited a Chicago condo, a suburban home, or vacant land downstate, the process of selling that property involves legal, tax, and practical steps that are different from a typical home sale.
+Inheriting real estate in Illinois presents both opportunity and complexity.
+Whether it's a Chicago condo, suburban home, or downstate land, selling inherited property involves legal, tax, and practical steps that differ from typical home sales.

-This guide covers the key steps, from determining whether probate is required to understanding your tax obligations when you sell.
+This guide walks you through everything from determining probate requirements to understanding your tax obligations at sale.

 Step 1: Determine If Probate Is Required